deathdelivery/deathdelivery/README.md

   </p>

-my chats are turned off most of the time , w2int or atabook Ok?
+ w2int or atabook Ok? feel free to int Ok? be my friend Ok?